-(2) Providers of supervised individual study programs shall file copies of the study programs and the examination, and Internet course security procedures.
+(2) All providers of supervised individual study programs shall file copies of:

-(d) If a course is not approved or disapproved within 60 days after receipt of all required information, the course is deemed to be approved at the end of the 60-day period.
+(d) If a course is not approved or disapproved by the Commissioner or his or her designee within 60 days after receipt of all required information, the course shall be deemed to be approved at the end of the 60-day period.

-(e) Course approval applications shall include the following:
+(f) Course approval applications shall include the following:

-(2) The course objectives;
+(2) the course objectives;

-(3) The names and duties of all persons who will be affiliated in an official capacity with the course;
+(3) the names and duties of all persons who will be affiliated in an official capacity with the course;

-(4) The course provider's tuition and fee refund policy;
+(4) the course provider's tuition and fee refund policy;

-(5) An outline that shall include:
+(5) an outline that shall include:

-(B) the method of presentation;
+(B) the method of course presentation;

 (C) a course content outline with instruction hours assigned to the major topics; and

-(6) A copy of the course completion certificate;
+(6) a copy of the course completion certificate;

-(7) A course rating form;
+(7) a course rating form;

-(8) A course bibliography; and
+(8) a course bibliography; and

-(9) An electronic copy of the course content and course examination for Internet courses.
+(9) an electronic copy of the course content and course examination for Internet courses.

-(f) A provider may request that its materials be kept confidential if they are of a proprietary nature.
+(g) A provider may request that its materials be kept confidential if they are of a proprietary nature.

-(j) A provider shall submit course attendance records electronically within 15 business days after course completion.
+(i) A provider shall submit course attendance records electronically to the Commissioner or Administrator within 15 business days after course completion.

-(k) An error on the licensee's record that is caused by the provider in submitting the course attendance records shall be resolved by the provider within 15 days after the discovery of the error by the provider.
+(j) An error on the licensee's record that is caused by the provider in submitting the course attendance records shall be resolved by the provider within 15 days after the discovery of the error by the provider.

 History Note: Authority G.S.
-58-2-40; 58-33-130; 58-33-132;
+58-2-40; 58-33-130; 58-33-132; 58-33-133;